Read This First!

-Here are example batch files.
-They will not be explained line by line, except for the more ambiguous ones.
-The title remarks should suffice so you'll understand their operation, although some will be preceded by a syntax example.
+Here are the first example batch files.
+They will not necessarily be explained line by line; the title remarks should suffice so you'll understand their operation, although some will be preceded by a syntax example.
 Explanatory notes to the right are not part of the file.
 Do not type them in.
-For further explanation, see Batch File Basics, before reading this section.
+For further understanding, review Batch File Basics.

-The "DR" command is a batch file that runs an after-market directory program I use called Color Directory.
-It is used with the batch files here to confirm that an operation has happened.
-You may substitute DOS' "DIR" or "XDIR" command with its switches set to your preferences, or use any directory display program of your choosing.
+The "DR" command is a batch file that runs an after-market program that I use called Color Directory.
+It is used with batch files to confirm that an operation has happened.
+You may substitute the DOS `DIR' or `XDIR' command with its switches set to your preferences, or use any directory display program of your choosing.

 Note that full paths to commands used in these batch files have not always been shown.
-This is to reduce confusion for batch-file newbies.
+This is to reduce confusion for batch-file newbies because there paths to such programs will likely differ from mine.
 To be fully efficient, any program called or run from a batch file should be preceded by its full path.

 Be aware that Doctor DOS will not be responsible for any problems encountered through the use or mis-use of anything presented here.